mario-gellrich-zhaw/scientific_programming_workshop/README.md

 **Project folder structure:**

-Please note that the following files are **ready to use** and don't need to be modified:
+The following files are **ready to use** and don't need to be modified:
 - devcontainer.json
 - Procfile
 - autoscout24_data.csv
 - logo.svg (use your own .svg graphic if required)
 - graphic.png (placeholder, will dynamically be overwritten)
 - requirements.txt

+The file **app.py** already includes Python code for a minimalistic web application (to have a starting point).
+The Python code can be executed in a VS Code Terminal using: python app.py.

 ```bash
 project/